microsoft/customer-insights-azure-data-workshop/lab04.md

 7. After creation, you will be redirected back to the Setting pane of the pipeline, select the newly created Compute Cluster from the options.
-If you have trouble selecting the compute cluster from the dropdown, wait until you receive a message saying “Compute ‘CustomerChurnCC’ provisioning succeeded” then try to select it again.
+If you have trouble selecting the compute cluster from the dropdown, wait until you receive a message saying **Compute ‘CustomerChurnCC’ provisioning succeeded** then try to select it again.
 Name the draft “**CustomerChurn**”

     ![](images/lab04/media/image23.png)